subspace-com/subspace_javascript_openapi_client/README.md

 accessCode.accessToken = "YOUR ACCESS TOKEN"

 var api = new SubspaceProductApi.AcceleratorServiceApi()
-var body = new SubspaceProductApi.Body(); // {Body} Required parameters to create a new PacketAccelerator.
-NOTE- only subspace_port is optional var opts = {
+var body = new SubspaceProductApi.Body(); // {Body} Required parameters to create a new PacketAccelerator. var opts = {
   'idempotencyKey': "idempotencyKey_example" // {String} Value is the returned etag of a get request.
 If a retry sends an Idempotency-Key that has been seen before, the existing accelerator is returned with the status code of 200
 };